Slotting Architecture · 16 min read

 self.validator = validator

-self.logger = logging.getLogger(self.__class__.__name__)
+self.logger = logging.getLogger("slotting.engine")

 candidates = [

-loc for loc in available_locations
+loc for loc in locations

 ]